 The Cortana app in Windows 10, version 2004 requires the latest Microsoft Store update to support languages other than English (United States).

 Required hardware and software

-Cortana requires the following hardware and software to successfully run the included scenario in your organization.
+Cortana requires a PC running Windows 10, version 1703 or later, as well as the following software to successfully run the included scenario in your organization.